 For those looking to put the adventure back into tech positions, working in an extraction lab might be the natural fit.
-While rosin extraction processes are relatively simple, most large scale commercial producers rely on solvent-based extraction, short path distillation, or isolate extraction tech.
+While rosin extraction processes are relatively simple, most large-scale commercial producers rely on solvent-based extraction, short path distillation, or isolate extraction tech.

 Each extraction method has perks and downsides.
 While solvent-based extraction is undeniably scalable, it involves potentially volatile chemicals.
 Due to such a nature, solvent-based extraction requires an experienced technician.
 Similarly, the complexity of isolate extraction requires a cannabis industry tech on-site for smooth operation.
 Luckily for those filling the positions, facilities for these sorts of extraction methods require steep costs.
 With that sort of investment in a highly demanding industry, companies are sure to pay the right candidates well.

-Curious STEM doctorates are the most sought after applicants for extraction technician positions.
+Curious STEM doctorates are the most sought-after applicants for extraction technician positions.
 Some extraction facilities require extraction techs to hold at least a master’s in one related field, including chemical engineering, physics, or other STEM majors.

 Those skilled enough to become extraction technicians can expect to enjoy an average salary of up to $60,000, while others make well over $100,000 a year.
 Master extractors, who oversee facilities and manage teams of people, can make more than $150,000 a year.
-For those who love the responsibility of working with volatile equipment, few positions will deliver as engaging experience or worthy reward.
+For those who love the responsibility of working with volatile equipment, few positions will deliver an engaging experience or worthy reward.
 Join the ranks of engaged employees today in the cannabis tech industry.

 Biology Drives Natural Tech Jobs

-If you’re uninterested in getting involved in extraction machinery, you’ll be happy to find the natural world of cannabis tech jobs is ripe with opportunity.
+If you’re uninterested in getting involved in extraction machinery, you’ll be happy to find the natural world of cannabis tech jobs is ripe with opportunities.
 From researching the fundamental attributes of the plant to decoding the effect light has on growth patterns, biologists are unlikely to run out of room to explore.